powsybl/pypowsybl/docs/user_guide/network_visualization.rst

 .. image:: ../_static/images/ieee300_subnetwork_vl1.svg

-Note that similarly to single-line diagrams, a loadflow was run before writing both diagrams so that they display active powers.
+Note that similarly to single-line diagrams, a loadflow can be run before writing the diagram so that it displays active powers.
 .. code-block:: python

     >>> pp.loadflow.run_ac(network)